Industrial production statistics

 The results are detailed at four-digit level of the Statistical classification of economic activities in the European Community (NACE).

-Production of motor vehicles accounted for three fifths of EU-27's value of sold production of motor vehicles, trailers and semi-trailers
+Production of motor vehicles accounted for 55 % of the EU's value of sold production of motor vehicles, trailers and semi-trailers

-Figure 5 analyses the share of the value of sold production for the Manufacturing of motor vehicles, trailers and semi-trailers (Division 29 of NACE Rev.2) in 2019.
+Figure 5 analyses the share of the value of sold production for the manufacturing of motor vehicles, trailers and semi-trailers (Division 29 of NACE Rev.2) in 2021.

-On average, one kilogram of fresh bread produced in EU-27 was sold for 1.66 Euro
+On average, one kilogram of fresh bread produced in the EU was sold for 1.71 Euro

-Figure 6 presents the value of production sold for 1 kilogram of fresh bread, in the EU-27 over the period 2009 - 2019 and in each country for 2019.
+Figure 6 presents the value of production sold for 1 kilogram of fresh bread, in the EU over the period 2011 - 2021 and in each country for 2021.

-A look into the EU-27's production of wind turbines
+A look into the EU's production of wind turbines

 Source data for tables and graphs